 TPLT supports the teaching and learning of Chinese, French, German, Japanese, Korean, Spanish, Samoan, Niuean, Cook Islands Maori, Tongan and Tokelauan.
 TPLT is an in-service year-long programme for teachers at all New Zealand schools.
 Prior to 2017, TPLT was known as TPDL.

-Improving teachers' own language capabilities
+Teachers improve their own language capabilities

-Reflecting on teachers' own classroom practice
+Teachers reflect on their own practice

-TPLT (formerly known as TPDL) has been a Ministry of Education funded programme for over 13 years.
+TPLT (formerly known as TPDL) has been a Ministry of Education funded programme for 13 years.
 The team is proud of the positive results seen in classrooms all over New Zealand.